BebeSparkelSparkel/hra/README.md

 View the (Format Version)[#format-version) section for the version meaning.

-#### Fourth (Prefix Assignment) Line
+#### Fourth (Operator Assignments) Line

-The line must contain the string assignments:
+The line must contain the operator assignments:
 - `meta`: Required.
-The string that indicates the line specifies a new file or directory is being defined.
+The operator that indicates the line specifies a new file or directory is being defined.
 Must be assigned a value.
 - `comment`: Optional.
-The string that indicates the line is a comment.
+The operator that indicates the line is a comment.
 Can be indicated without value if `redefine` is specified and assigned.
 - `redefine`: Optional.
-The string that indicates the line specifies a prefix redefinition.
+The operator that indicates the line specifies operator redefinitions.
 If indicated, must be assigned a value in this line but may be undefined in later redefinitions.
 - `escape`: Optional.
-The string that allows the prefixes to begin the line of a file data.
+The operator that allows the operators to begin the line in file data.
 Can be indicated without value if `redefine` is specified and assigned.
 - `assignment`: Optional.
-The string that separates the attribute's name and value.
+The operator that separates the attribute's name and value.
 Can be indicated without value if `redefine` is specified and assigned.
 - `continuation`: Optional.
-The string that appears at the end of a line which indicates a line continuation.
+The operator that appears at the end of a line which indicates a line continuation.
 Can be indicated without value if `redefine` is specified and assigned.
 - `opener`: Optional.
-The string that is prefixed to a contiguous string that only ends with the closer string.
+The operator that is indicates the beginning of a contiguous string that only ends with the closer operator.
 Can be indicated without value if `redefine` is specified and assigned.
 - `closer`: Doubly Optional.
 If undefined, its value is the same as `opener`.
-It is also the only thing the escape prefix can escape in the contiguous string.
+It is also the only thing the escape operator can escape in the contiguous string.
 Can be indicated without value if `redefine` is specified and assigned.
 - `encoding`: Optional.
-The string that indicates content encoding for a file.
+The operator that indicates content encoding for a file.
 If undefined, content encoding cannot be specified.
 Can be indicated without value if `redefine` is specified and assigned.
+- Claude this list is missing some newer assignments please add them.

 Parser Capability Requirements:
-- All prefixes that will be used anywhere in the file MUST be indicated in this line for parser capability checks
+- All operators that will be used anywhere in the file MUST be indicated in this line for parser capability checks
-- Any attempt to use or redefine a prefix that was not indicated in this line MUST result in a parse error
+- Any attempt to use or redefine an operator that was not at least indicated in this line MUST result in a parse error

-To define the prefixes:
+To define the operators:
-1. The prefix name
+1. The operator name
 1. No separating spaces
-1. The prefix string.
+1. The operator string.
 It may not contain spaces.
-1. Optionally, to have more prefix assignments the following can be repeated:
+1. Optionally, to have more operator assignments the following can be repeated:
     1. A single space
-    1. More prefix assignments as described in the steps above.
+    1. More operator assignments as described in the steps above.

 For example, `meta= comment// escape123` defines the:
-- Meta string to be `=`
+- Meta operator to be `=`
-- Comment string to be `//`
+- Comment operator to be `//`
-- Escape string to be `123`
+- Escape operator to be `123`
-- The other prefix strings to be undefined and unusable
+- The other operators are undefined and unusable

 ### Content